 Once you join the group, introduce yourself, share your favorite meme of the day, and get to know IKARites better!

-Beginning April 15th, LA County residents aged 16+ will be eligible for vaccination.
+LA County residents aged 16+ are now eligible for vaccination.
 Please note: The Pfizer vaccine is the only vaccine currently authorized for teens ages 16 and over.
 The Moderna and Janssen Johnson & Johnson vaccines have been authorized in individuals 18 years of age and older.